gorse-io/docs/src/docs/concepts/data-source.md

 The feedback value is used to represent the strength of the feedback.
 For example, a 5-star rating system can be represented by feedback values from 1 to 5.
 If the feedback value is not available, it can be set to 0.

+### Positive and Read Feedback

+Before inserting feedback into the Gorse recommender system, it is necessary to define which of the user's behaviors are positive feedback and which are read feedback.
+Read feedback is relatively easy to define, as it can be recorded as read feedback when a user has seen the recommended item.
+However, the definition of positive feedback depends more on the specific scenario.
+For TikTok, users can be considered as positive feedback if they “like” or “share” the current video.
+For YouTube, users can be considered as positive feedback if they watch the video to a certain proportion of completion, “like“ the video, or "share" the video.
+To summarize, positive feedback and read feedback are defined by the following rules.

+- **Read Feedback:** The user sees the item.
+- **Positive feedback:** The user action that is expected to do by the service provider.

 ### Negative Feedback

 Negative feedback represents explicit user dislike or disinterest in an item.
 Unlike read feedback (which indicates the user simply viewed an item), negative feedback explicitly tells the recommender system that the user does not want to see similar items in the future.